chrishic/AWS-certs/deep-dives/storage-gateway/README.md

 ## Storage Gateway

-* Delivered as a virtual machine
+* Delivered as VM
-* Can be deployed on-premise or as EC2 instance
+	- Can be deployed on-premise with VMWare or Hyper-V or via hardware appliance
+* Provides local storage resources backed by S3 and Glacier
+* Often used in DR preparedness to sync to AWS
+* Useful in cloud migrations
+	- can be used in lazy manner to move data from on-prem to AWS
 * Can be used with Direct Connect
 * Can implement bandwidth throttling
-* can schedule snapshots
+* Can schedule snapshots
+* Encryption support
-* In transit encryption: All traffic is encrypted via SSL/TLS
+	- In transit: All traffic is encrypted via SSL/TLS
-* At rest encryption: All data encrypted in S3 via AES-256
+	- At rest: All data encrypted in S3 via AES-256

 ## Types of Gateways

 ### File Gateway

 * File interface
 	- NFS/CIFS access to S3/Glacier
 * Provides a virtual file server, exposing S3 objects via standard file system calls
-	- S3 buckets are available as NFS mounts
+	- S3 buckets are available as NFS/CIFS mounts
 * Unlimited storage

-### Cached-volume Gateway
+### Volume Gateway Cached Mode

+* Formerly known as "Cached-volume Gateway"
 * iSCSI based block storage
 * Only "hot" data stays local, the remainder goes to S3, uses EBS snapshots
 * Each volume up to 32TB
 	- 32 volumes supported

-### Stored-volume Gateway
+### Volume Gateway Stored Mode

+* Formerly known as "Stored-volume Gateway"
 * iSCSI based block storage
-* All data on the local volume, and point-in-time snapshots go to S3
+* All data stored on the local volume, and point-in-time snapshots go to S3
 	- Snapshots are stored as EBS snapshots in S3
 * Each volume up to 16TB
 	- 32 volumes supported

 ### Tape Gateway

+* Virtual media changer and tape library for use with existing backup software
-* iSCSI VTL interface, stored in S3 and archived to Glacier
+* iSCSI VTL interface
 * Virtual tape library
 	- library sits on S3
 	- 1500 virtual tapes